-Fixed Tooth Bridges and dental bridgework are fixed in options that can replace missing teeth or replace your Dentures with just a few teeth on them.
+Fixed Tooth Bridges and dental bridgework are fixed in tooth-replacement options that can replace missing teeth or replace your Dentures if there's a just a few teeth on them.
 Dr. Kilcoyne is a qualified Specialist in such complex work, which involves multiple teeth for a Bridge and detailed analysis of your bite, smile, abutments etc.

 This page discusses differing types of Tooth-supported Bridges, Cosmetic Dental Bridges, tooth-coloured bridges, metal free bridgework, Dental Implant supported Bridges, temporary bridges, splinted bridges, adhesive bridges such as Rochette, maryland, sandblasted and cantilever Bridges, Bridge repairs, fractured Bridges, use of mini Implants to support existing bridges, semi-fixed and flexible bridges, specialist attachments and adhesive bridgework too.
 See our other page on newer Ceramic Bridges separately.